SiriDB/siridb-server/help/help_list.md

 >**Warning**
 >
 >Each list command allows a limit option which is set to 1000 by default but
 >can be any integer value from 1 to 10000.
 Usually we only expect to reach this
->limit with listing series or shards but note that it's always there.
+>limit with listing series or shards, but note that it's always there.
 We have
->set the 1000 limit by default to prevent accidentally listing all series.
+>set the 1000 limit by default to prevent accidentally listing all series
->(its possible to have millions of series)
+>(its possible to have millions of series).